frankfanslc/go_cloud_orchestration/go_microservice_frameworks/microservice_communication/README.md

 Stopping protobuf_protobuf-server_1   ... done
 ```

-## 3 Add synchronous Hystrix circuit breaker and monitor to the RPC client and server
+## 3 Add synchronous Hystrix circuit breaker and monitor the RPC client and server communication

 Now Let's make things more interesting: let's implement synchronous call using the Hystrix circuit breaker and add a monitoring dashboard.